palantir/gradle-jacoco-coverage/README.md

         excludeProject ":my-sub-project", ":buildSrc"
     }

-Note that `jacoco-full-report` and `jacoco-coverage` can be combined in order to enforce coverage requirements over the combined coverage of several subprojects.
+Note that `com.palantir.jacoco-full-report` and `com.palantir.jacoco-coverage` can be combined in order to enforce coverage requirements over the combined coverage of several subprojects.